rinktel-git/bsam-chatbot/ui/README.md

 The chatbot component requires a ChatbotService Input which provides the chatbot's response to the user's query.
 The ChatbotService is an abstract class.
 This allows any class that implements it to be used as the Chatbot Service in the Chatbot component, which provides **reusability** for the chatbot component.

-The beta.SAM chatbot implements a BSAMChatbotService which calls the Amazon Web Services (AWS) hosted API service.
+The Beta.SAM chatbot implements a BSAMChatbotService which calls the Amazon Web Services (AWS) hosted API service.

 ### Standards and Readability